sbaresearch/icmpv6-destination-reachable/README.md

 > **What it is not**: It is not a complete one-script/docker solution, since measurements were conducted in different environments (GNS3 router images, kvm kernel testing, active measurements on routers in the IPv6 Internet)

-To reproduce our results, first download the required datasets
+To reproduce our results, first download the required datasets (The Jupyter Notebooks include code to further extract the required archives)

 ```bash
 mkdir -p data